 We provide specialist modular feeding regimens for patients that require tube feeding and educated patients and their carers on how to look after themselves if they are unwell.
 We are contacted by patients if they are unwell and give nutritional advice to try and keep them out of hospital.
 If they do unfortunately have to come into hospital for treatment then we would see them in hospital or call our dietetic colleagues in the local hospital to give advice.
 Sometimes we organise events for our patients which could include an afternoon learning about pregnancy and their disorder or a meal out together so they can meet other people with the same rare disorder.

 There is plenty of opportunity for research and audit and we often go to conferences (home and abroad) to present posters, give presentations or learn lots.
 We need to spend time reading up on the latest papers and findings for different disorders.

 Poster presentation at European conference in Rome.

 I hope I have given you a taste of what an inherited metabolic disorders dietitian who works with adults gets up to.
 More IMD dietitians will be needed in the future as patients continue to transition up from paediatric to adult services.
 It is such an interesting and exciting area of dietetics, interpreting the biochemical pathways and following it right through to the treatment with diet – educating, meal planning, illness management and motivating patients.
 Don’t be put off if you don’t have any experience in IMD as training is often provided on the job.
-Look out for training courses, module 4 of the BDA paediatric course is an excellent course for paediatric IMD and we are planning to put on an introduction to adult IMD course in May and don’t forget to read more about IMD’s in Adults in our new section the Manual of Dietetic Practice!
+Look out for training courses, module 4 of the BDA paediatric course is an excellent course for paediatric IMD and keep an eye out for our introduction to adult IMD course in the future.
+You can become a member of the Dietitians subgroup of the British Inherited Metabolic Disorders Group which is great for networking and don’t forget to read more about IMD’s in Adults in our new section the Manual of Dietetic Practice!